cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 however, importing a module may involve transforming its rule names into a new namespace ({{namespacing}}).

-Directives look like comments in CDDL 1, so they do not interfere with forward compatibility.
+Directives look like comments in basic CDDL, so they do not interfere with forward compatibility.

 In the CDDL module structure, lines starting with the prefix `;#` are